huseyineergin/stremio-compose-template/README.md

 # Stremio Compose Template

-This is a simplified version of [Viren070's template](https://github.com/Viren070/docker-compose-template) with several modifications, focusing only on Stremio services.
+This is a simplified version of [Viren070's template](https://github.com/Viren070/docker-compose-template) with several modifications, focusing on Stremio and monitoring services.

 ## Contents